New to Google AdWords? Don’t want to pay a professional?

 If you understand business, you’ll quickly understand that the only company that potentially fit the bill here is Walmart.
 And you’re not Walmart.

-So you might start to get a few clicks here and there, as your ad will be shown during parts to equalize exposure, but people will land on your website and realize your store doesn’t have what they are looking for.
+So you might start to get a few clicks here and there, as your ad will be shown, but people will land on your website and realize your store doesn’t have what they are looking for.
 You just paid for a click, and you don’t even sell the product.
-You’ll get an instant bounce, or simply no conversion for your efforts.
+You’ll get an instant bounce (people will just leave your website right away).
+Or simply put, there will be no conversion for your efforts.

 But it gets worse.
-If people find your ad vague and generic, it will quickly rack up impressions, and wind up with a low click-through-rate, and even for good ads that you have taken the time to make, they might stop showing.
-Basically, you might wind up with a useless campaign in no time that wasted money and never generated a single sale.
+If people find your ad vague and generic, it will quickly rack up impressions, and wind up with a low click-through-rate, and then they might stop showing.
+Basically, you might wind up with a useless campaign in no time that wasted money and never generated a single sale nor collected any useful data.

 Your marketing team might also want to learn the AdWords concept of keyword matching.
 Here are the three basic keyword types.